 Finding and maintaining channel partners is similar to recruiting new customers.
 First, you have to identify the ideal partner.
 You can identify the ideal partner based on the volume of deals you close each month or year.
 Identifying the ideal partner also requires defining the role of your partners and their desired level of engagement.

 If your product is not working properly, you will have a hard time attracting and keeping the right resellers.
 Your partners need to have full-time engineers and support staff to support their new customers.
 You must also make sure they have a good track record of delivering excellent customer support and product documentation.
-Remember that channel partners are only good at selling something that works.
+Remember those channel partners are only good at selling something that works.
 If your product doesn't meet these requirements, it will be useless to seek these partners.

 Choosing the right channel partners can help you expand your sales territory.
 Working with partners in different countries can help you reach influential buyers and expand your sales territory.
 Working with channel partners will also help you mitigate risk, scale across geographical regions, and generate revenue quickly.